tidyverse/tibble/tests/testthat/_snaps/as_tibble.md

       as_tibble(list(1))
     Error <tibble_error_column_names_cannot_be_empty>
       Column 1 must be named.
+      Use .name_repair to specify repair.
     Code
       as_tibble(list(1, 2))
     Error <tibble_error_column_names_cannot_be_empty>
       Columns 1 and 2 must be named.
+      Use .name_repair to specify repair.
     Code
       as_tibble(list(a = 1, 2))
     Error <tibble_error_column_names_cannot_be_empty>
       Column 2 must be named.
+      Use .name_repair to specify repair.
     Code
       as_tibble(as.list(1:26))
     Error <tibble_error_column_names_cannot_be_empty>
       Columns 1, 2, 3, 4, 5, and 21 more must be named.
+      Use .name_repair to specify repair.
     Code
       as_tibble(set_names(list(1), "..1"))
     Error <tibble_error_column_names_cannot_be_dot_dot>
       Column 1 must not have names of the form ... or ..j.
+      Use .name_repair to specify repair.
     Code
       as_tibble(set_names(list(1:26), paste0("..", 1:26)))
     Error <rlang_error>